Scoping

 If data can be stored unencrypted, CorrelAid team members do not need to ensure encryption which can be easier, especially for team trainees.

-Can the data be uploaded to a private GitHub / GitLab repository?
+Can the data be uploaded to a private GitHub repository?

-Make sure that the organization understands that GitHub and GitLab are both companies which most likely have their servers in the US.
+Make sure that the organization understands that GitHub has their servers in the US.
 CorrelAid does not self-host a version control service.

 With a private repository access to the repository would be limited to team members and the project coordinator.
 In consequence the data would only be accessible to team members and the project coordinator.

-If data can be stored on GitHub / GitLab, they can be put under version control, i.e. changes to raw data can be tracked and reverted easily if necessary.
-In addition, it makes collaboration in the team easier because the setup is shared through GitHub / GitLab.
+If data can be stored on GitHub, they can be put under version control, i.e. changes to raw data can be tracked and reverted easily if necessary.
+In addition, it makes collaboration in the team easier because the setup is shared through GitHub.

-Can the code and data be published to a public GitHub / GitLab repository?
+Can the code and data be published to a public GitHub repository?

 If the organization decides to open source the code and data to the public, it is accessible to everyone.